 Samples of Potential Activities

-Funding for past proposals ranged from $200-$1500.
+Funding given will range from $0-$500.
 All proposals must have the ability to be paid with a funds transfer to a shortcode.
 Individuals who would like to submit a proposal must have collaboration with either their department or a society, in order for funds to be transferred into an account.
-Note: student societies that already receive funding from the CoE Office of Student Affairs may only request additional funding through this program if their initiative will benefit the general graduate student population.
 Funding will not be provided for alcohol, equipment (cameras, computers, furniture), research, travel to conferences, charities, wages, or infrastructure.
 Left-over funds must be returned within 30 days after the activity.
 Receipts should be retained in case of budget audit.

 Who Can Apply